Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Update' and the resource 'webhook', specifying that it modifies endpoint URL, subscribed events, or enable/disable status.
-It distinguishes well from sibling tools like create-webhook, get-webhook, list-webhooks, and remove-webhook.
+The description clearly states the tool updates an existing webhook in Resend and lists the specific aspects that can be changed (endpoint URL, subscribed events, enable/disable).
+This directly distinguishes it from sibling tools like create-webhook, get-webhook, and remove-webhook.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.